2023 Turkey–Syria earthquakes: In Syria

 According to the International Rescue Committee, the earthquake struck when rebel-held areas were preparing for a blizzard and experiencing a cholera outbreak.
 In Aleppo, dozens of buildings collapsed and at least 444 people died, including 163 children.
 By 8 February, the bodies of 210 victims were returned to their families.
 The Directorate-General of Antiquities and Museums said various archeological sites across the city were extensively cracked or collapsed.
 Cracks were also reported in the outer façade of the Aleppo National Museum.
 In Atarib, Aleppo, the Syrian American Medical Society hospital said 120 bodies were recovered.
 About 20,000 homes were affected in Aleppo, leaving 70,000 homeless.
 Total damage in the city exceeded US$403 million.
 In Rajo, the doors and walls of a prison facility cracked.
 Twenty prisoners, believed to be Islamic State (ISIS) members, escaped the facility.

 In Damascus, many people fled from their homes onto the streets.
 In the northern parts of the city, many buildings were cracked.
-Many buildings in Syria had already been damaged by the ongoing Syrian civil war.
+Many buildings in Syria had already been damaged by the Syrian civil war.
 The Crusader-built castle Margat suffered damage, with part of a tower and parts of some walls collapsing.
 Cracks also opened up in the walls of the Krak des Chevaliers castle.
 The Citadel of Aleppo was also affected.
 In addition, one of the towers of Sahyun Castle near Latakia was destroyed.
 The minaret of the Grand Mosque in Kobanî was also damaged.